cipherboy/fa/docs/dfa.md

 `0x0B` are specified, the `alphabet-spec` field has to be present and non-empty.

-Alphabets `0x01`, `0x02`, and `0x04` through `0x09` are easiest to parse: they
-always have a fixed-sized identifier.
+Alphabets `0x01` and `0x04` through `0x09` are easiest to parse: they always have a fixed-sized identifier.
 Their identifier is the value of the letter in the alphabet.
-While values `0x02` and `0x03` are harder to parse due to their variable-width nature, they share the property that their identifier is the value of the letter in the alphabet.
+While values `0x02` and `0x03` are slightly harder to parse due to their variable-width nature, they share the property that their identifier is the value of the letter in the alphabet.
 Thus, they can be parsed directly.